 Behind us, a car approaches in the distance.

-turned and looked back across the road–
+turns and looks back across the road–

-A second doe leapt across the road,
+A second doe leaps across the road,

-then turned to look back expectantly.
+then turns to look back expectantly.

 across the road followed by a second fawn